Everything You Need to Know About Jump Squats

-- Pop squats: Start in a standing position, then jump up and land in a deep squat, with your feet wide and your knees and toes turned slightly outward, Endres said.
-“It’s like jumping jacks, but into a deep squat,” she added.
+- Pop squats: start in a standing position, then jump up and land in a deep squat, with your feet wide and your knees and toes turned slightly outwards, Endres said.
+"It's like star jumps, but into a deep squat", she added.

-- Broad jumps: “Lower into a squat, bringing your arms backward, then propel yourself forward as you jump, using your arms to assist,” Endres said.
-“Land as softly as possible and try to get your heels under you as you land.”
+- Broad jumps: "lower into a squat, bringing your arms backwards, then propel yourself forwards as you jump, using your arms to assist", Endres said.
+"Land as softly as possible and try to get your heels under you as you land".

 Words by Dina Cheney